-There are two available options when managing groups with SAML.
-These are described below and can also be combined.
+There are two available options when managing groups with SAML, both are described below.
+These 2 options can be combined.

-These are groups that are configured in FotoWare's SAML settings interface in the site configuration: Default groups and Linked groups.
+These are groups that are configured in FotoWeb's SAML settings interface in the site configuration: Default groups and Linked groups.

-By defining at least one default group, all users who log in with SAML will be allowed access and placed in these default FotoWare groups on import.
+By defining at least one default group, all users who log in with SAML will be allowed access and placed in these default FotoWeb groups on import.

-For example, you can create a SAML Users group in FotoWare and add it as a default group.
-All users who log in using SAML SSO are placed in this group and assigned access to the system accordingly.
-In the example above, two default groups are defined: Everyone and Registered users.
-Users imported via SAML will be placed in these groups and assigned a license and permissions according to these groups' settings.
+For example, you can create a SAML Users group in FotoWeb and add it as a default group.
+All users who log in using SAML SSO are then placed in this group and are assigned access to the system accordingly.
+In the example above, two default groups are defined: FotoWare Consumers and FotoWare Contributors.
+Users imported via SAML will be placed in these groups and be assigned a license and permissions according to these groups' settings.

-On the Linked Groups tab, you find FotoWeb groups that are linked to groups in the SAML Identity provider (IdP).
-When using ADFS, IdP is Active Directory.
+On the Linked Groups tab, you find FotoWeb groups that are linked to groups in the SAML Identity Provider (IdP).
+When using ADFS, the IdP will be Active Directory.

-When a user logs in with SAML SSO, they are added to one or more linked groups based on the group information obtained from the IdP.
+When a user logs in with SAML SSO, that user will be added to one or more linked groups based on the group information obtained from the IdP.

-For example, you can create a group called FW-Editors in FotoWare and configure it as a linked group so that all members of the Active Directory group AD-Editors are added to the corresponding FW-Editors group in FotoWare when they log in.
-This way, groups can be managed in the IdP, synced to FotoWare, and used for fine-grained access control based on group membership or other attributes set in the IdP.
+For example, it's possible to create a group called FW-Editors in FotoWeb and configure it as a linked group (Select Add linked group) so that all members of the Active Directory group AD-Editors are added to the corresponding FW-Editors group in FotoWeb when they log in.
+This way, groups can be managed in the IdP, synced to FotoWeb, and used for fine-grained access control based on group membership or other attributes set in the IdP.

 Configuring a linked group

 This is described below.
-For more information, see the Microsoft documentation: https://docs.microsoft.com/en-us/win...hip-as-a-claim.
+For additional information from Microsoft, see https://docs.microsoft.com/en-us/win...hip-as-a-claim.

 In the following, ADFS is used to illustrate the attributes that need to be mapped.
-However, the same can be accomplished by configuring FotoWare with a SAML interface toward other Identity Providers.
+However, the same can be accomplished by configuring FotoWeb with a SAML interface toward other Identity Providers.

-Example: Mapping AD groups to FotoWare groups in Microsoft ADFS
+Example: Mapping AD groups to FotoWeb groups in Microsoft ADFS

 - In the ADFS manager, right-click the selected trust and select Edit Claim Issuance Policy.

-- The Claim Issuance Policy dialog opens.
-Add one rule for every group you'd like to link to FotoWare.
+- The Claim Issuance Policy window opens.
+Add one rule for every group you'd like to link to FotoWeb.

-Note: In the above example, entry 3 in the list is the group claim.
-How to set up entries 1 and 2 (LDAP and Name ID mapping) is described later in this article.
+Note: In the example above, Entry 3 in the list is the group claim.
+You can find information on setting up entries 1 and 2 (LDAP and Name ID mapping) below.

-- From the drop-down list, choose Send Group Membership as a Claim.
+- From the Claim rule template drop-down list, choose Send Group Membership as a Claim.

-Claim rule name: The name used to identify the rule.
-Enter a name that allows you to easily identify it later.
+Claim rule name is used to identify the rule.
+Give it a name that allows you to easily identify it later.

-Choice of group: Select the group to be synced to FotoWare.
-Use the Browse button to select a group in the identify provider (AD)
+Choice of group: Choose the group that should be synced to FotoWeb.
+Select Browse to select a group in the Identify Provider (AD)

-User's group: Do not select a value from the drop-down list, instead enter the SAML Attribute Name corresponding to the FotoWare Member of (Groups) property - it's typically called groups unless you've changed the default value.
-See the first screenshots in the article for details.
-This allows FotoWare to identify the transferred claim as a group attribute.
+User's group: Do not select a value from the drop-down list, instead enter the SAML Attribute Name corresponding to the FotoWeb Member of (Groups) property - it's typically called groups unless you've changed the default value.
+This allows FotoWeb to identify the transferred claim as a group attribute.

-Outgoing claim value: Enter a unique name to identify the group when linking it to a group in FotoWare.
-It does not have to have the same name as the group; the value should be identical to the SAML group name specified in the FotoWare group (adfs_editors was used in the example FotoWare group above - as in the example below),
+Outgoing claim value: Here, enter a unique name that will be used to identify the group when linking it to a group in FotoWeb.
+It does not have to have the same name as the group; the value must be identical to the SAML group name specified in the FotoWeb group. (adfs_editors was used in the example FotoWeb group above - the example below reflects this.)

-It is also possible to specify multiple groups in the groups attribute separated by commas.
+You can also specify multiple groups in the groups attribute separated by commas.
 For example, a value of group1,group2 will cause the user to be added to the linked groups where the SAML group name is group1 or group2.
-How to set the attribute like this depends on the identity provider.
+How to set the attribute like this depends on the Identity Provider.
 To our knowledge, it is not easily possible in ADFS.

 How are groups synchronized?

-On login, the user will be removed from any linked groups that have a SAML group name that is not listed in the groups attribute.
-This allows an administrator to revoke a user's access to resources in FotoWare by, for example, removing the user from a group in Active Directory.
-In no event is the user removed from any groups that do not have a SAML group name (i.e. that are not linked groups).
+Upon login, the user will be removed from any linked groups that have a SAML group name that is not listed in the groups attribute.
+This allows an administrator to revoke a user's access to resources in FotoWeb by, from example, removing the user from a group in Active Directory.
+In no event is the user removed from any groups that do not have a SAML group name (FotoWeb groups that are not linked groups).

-A user is permitted to log in to FotoWare via SAML SSO if and only if the user is added to at least one linked group, OR if at least one default group is configured.
+A user is permitted to log in to FotoWeb via SAML SSO if and only if the user is added to at least one linked group, or if at least one default group is configured.

-This means that if any default groups are configured, then all users that can successfully sign in via SAML SSO have permission to log in to FotoWare, and if no default groups are configured, then membership of linked groups can be used to control access to FotoWare in general.
-Note that most SAML identity providers have configurable access control of their own as well, so it is possible to configure access control even when using default groups.
+This means that if any default groups are configured, then all users that can successfully sign in via SAML SSO have permission to log in to FotoWeb, and if no default groups are configured, then membership of linked groups can be used to control access to FotoWeb in general.
+Note that most SAML Identity Providers have configurable access control of their own as well, so it is possible to configure access control even when using default groups.

 Example: How to assign different user licenses to different user groups?

-Based on the information above, this example illustrates how to control the assignment of user licenses (Standard, Plus, Pro) based on group membership in the IdP.
-Note that the example is based on FotoWare Feature Release 13 - it won't work with previous versions.
+Based on the information above, here's an example that illustrates how to control the assignment of user licenses (Standard, Plus, Pro) based on group membership in the IdP.
+Note that the example is based on FotoWeb Feature Release 13 and later - it won't work with earlier versions.

-- Create a group called AD Pro Users in Active Directory and add all users/groups that should receive a pro license to it.
+- Create a group AD Pro Users in Active Directory and add all users/groups that should receive a Pro license to it.

-- Create a group called FW Pro Users in FotoWare and set the default license to Pro.
+- Create a group FW Pro Users in FotoWeb and set the default license to Pro.

 - Set the SAML name of the group to